PokeNavBot/pokenav-documentation/_sources/community_setup.md.txt

 Make sure you use `$set-timezone` if you are not located in the default timezone (US/Eastern).
 You can find a full list of timezones at [at this gist](https://gist.github.com/heyalexej/8bf688fd67d7199be4a1682b3eec7568).

+#### Changing Your Moderation Channel

+You can use `$set-mod-channel` to change the moderation channel -- if you already have a bot channel for admins.

 #### Setup Your Mods

 Once PokeNav is configured, add all your mods and admins to `raid-moderators` so they have permissions to end and mentor other trainers in using the bot.
 It will allow them to take any action the creator of the raid could take.

 #### Additional Experimental Features

 You can also setup some optional new or experimental features.
-To read more about these features, and how to opt in, head over to the [Moderation Documentation](moderation.md)
+To read more about these features, and how to opt in, head over to the [Server Settings Page](moderation.md)